 At the start of the Project, Polk County Conservation wanted to lead by example by installing rain gardens throughout Easter Lake Park.
 Today in the park, near the covered bridge and shelter 1, rain gardens can be seen managing nearby parking lot runoff.
 The rain gardens help to naturally infiltrate parking lot runoff and provide a landscaping feature full of flowering plants and grasses native to Iowa, that are also great for pollinator species.

+Do you live within the Easter Lake Watershed?
+Find out HERE.
 As part of the Easter Lake Watershed Project, residents, businesses, and other landowners located within the watershed are eligible for up to 75% cost-share for rain gardens.
-Contact the watershed coordinator for more information.